98 percent of pupils offered a place at a school of their choice

 Parents unhappy with their initial offer are encouraged to keep their place as this will ensure that, whatever the outcome of the reconsideration, their child will have a place at a school in September.

-Cllr Mark Hawthorne, Leader of Gloucestershire County Council, said: “It’s that time of year when our young people find out where the next stage of their education will be.
+Cllr Patrick Molyneux, cabinet member responsible for education at Gloucestershire County Council, said: “It’s that time of year when our young people find out where the next stage of their education will be.
 Starting primary school is a big step and I wish all pupils well for this next stage of their journey.”

 “It’s great to see such a high proportion of young people have been offered a school of their choice, and more pupils have been offered their first preference.”